RicardoAzuul/code-institute-ms4-fullstack/README.md

 All pages should have the same navigation bar and footer:

 - the navigation bar contains links to all the pages, as well as the home page.
 The content does change depending on login status.
-- the footer contains copyright info.
+- the footer contains the company logo, icons for various creditcards and links to social media pages.

 <ins>The Home Page</ins>
 - a hero image evoking the idea of "active, aggressive, simplicity".